 - 1. Students must show respect to all clients. - 2.
-Students may not refuse to do any service or refuse sanitation.
-If refusal is made, a counseling report with be made and a minimum 1-day suspension will be imposed; repeated refusals will lead to additional sanctions. - 3.
+Students may not refuse to do any service.
+If refusal is made, it may result in the student being dismissed (sent home). - 3.
 Students must follow educators' instructions. - 4.
 All sales are rung at the front desk before services are performed upon a client.
 No student is allowed to perform a service without properly being assigned a client. - 5.
-Students are not allowed behind the front desk or in the dispensary unless assigned by a staff member. - 6.
-Students must sign out any products or material that is taken from the retail product shelf.
-If the items are not returned the same day, the proper amount will be charged to the student's account. - 7.
-Students signing out equipment will be required to return equipment at appropriate time; if damaged or lost, the cost of equipment will be charged to the student's account. - 8.
+Students are not allowed behind the front desk or in the dispensary unless assigned by a staff member. - Students must sign out any products or material that is taken from the retail product shelf.
+If the items are not returned the same day, the proper amount will be charged to the student's account.

+- 7. Students signing out equipment will be required to return equipment at appropriate time; if damaged or lost, the cost of equipment will be charged to the student's account. - 8.
 Students are not excused from attending scheduled classes to work on the student clinic floor.